Quentin Tarantino

 IQ 160

-Quentin Tarantino is an American director and screenwriter whose films are noted for their stylized violence, razor-sharp dialogue, and fascination with film and pop culture.
-One either understands Quentin Tarantino's movies or one doesn't.
-Those who do comprehend his films can relate to his skill in fusing thrillers, neo-noir, and nonlinear movies in a daring way.
-Those who do not understand his films dismiss them as being merely art-house fare.
+Quentin Tarantino is an American director and screenwriter known for his stylized violence, razor-sharp dialogue and obsession with film and pop culture.
+Either one understands his movies, or one does not.
+Those who comprehend his films can relate to his skill in fusing thrillers, neo-noir, and nonlinear movies daringly.
+Those who do not understand his films dismiss them as merely art-house fare.
 Nevertheless, Quentin Tarantino has developed into one of the most well-known figures in Hollywood.

 So talented and successful, is Quentin Tarantino a genius?
-Get to know more about Quentin Tarantino IQ and his life through the following article.
+Get to know more about Quentin Tarantino's IQ and his life through the following article.

-Quentin Tarantino IQ is reported at 160 IQ Score.
-The renowned director dropped out of high school and went on to direct some of the most acclaimed and brilliant movies of all time, including "Reservoir Dogs" and "Pulp Fiction," both of which received Academy Awards.
-His IQ is 160, the same as physicist Stephen Hawking.
-Despite being intelligent, Tarantino never enjoyed school—with the exception of history class, he told Entertainment Weekly, "because it was kind of like the movies."
+Quentin Tarantino's IQ is reported at 160 IQ.
+He dropped out of high school to become one of the most celebrated and groundbreaking directors ever, including "Reservoir Dogs" and "Pulp Fiction" - two movies which earned Academy Awards.
+His IQ equals that of famed physicist Stephen Hawking.
+Despite being intelligent, Tarantino never enjoyed school—except for history class, he told Entertainment Weekly, "because it was kind of like the movies."

 II - Quentin Tarantino IQ and his life

-Tarantino fell in love with movies at a young age after his family moved to California when he was 4.
-His grandmother taking him to see a John Wayne film is one of his earliest memories.
+Tarantino became passionate about movies early in his life after moving with his family from Illinois to California at four.
+One of his earliest memories involves his grandmother taking him to watch a John Wayne film with her.
 Tarantino enjoyed telling stories as well, but he did so in creative ways.
 "He sent me depressing Mother's Day tales.
 He would always attempt to murder me and then express his regret, "Connie previously revealed to Entertainment Weekly.
-It was sufficient to cause a mother's tear to fall.
+It was sufficient to cause a mother's tears to fall.

-Before quitting school at the age of fifteen, he attended Narbonne High School and Fleming Junior High School, where he took drama classes.
-Tarantino detested going to school and preferred to pass his time reading comic books or watching movies.
+Before quitting school at fifteen, he attended Narbonne High School and Fleming Junior High School, where he took drama classes.
+Tarantino detested going to school and preferred to spend his time reading comic books or watching movies.
 History was the only subject he found interesting.
-He told Entertainment Weekly, "History was cool and I did well there, because it was kind of like the movies.
-Tarantino spent some time working as an usher at an adult movie theater after dropping out of high school.
+He told Entertainment Weekly, "History was excellent, and I did well there because it was like the movies.
+Tarantino worked as an usher at an adult movie theater after dropping out of high school.
 He studied acting as well.
 In the end, Tarantino was hired by Video Archives in Manhattan Beach, California.
 He collaborated with Roger Avary, a fellow film enthusiast, there.
 The two even worked on some script ideas together.

-2. Quentin Tarantino IQ and his successful Career
+2. Quentin Tarantino's IQ and his successful Career

 Quentin Tarantino wins an award at the 77th Globe Award.